 The maximum vacation accrual is 312 hours.
-Employees will be allowed to accrue above their vacation accrual limits during the calendar year.
-Employees who on the first full pay period in January of any year exceed the vacation maximum of 312 hours, will not accrue additional vacation hours until the vacation balance is reduced to the limit allowed.
+Employees can accrue above their vacation accrual limits during the calendar year.
+Employees who, on the first full pay period in January of any year, exceed the vacation maximum of 312 hours will not accrue additional vacation hours until the vacation balance is reduced to the limit allowed.

-3. Sick Leave
+7.3 Sick Leave

-Employees will accrue sick leave at the rate of 3.7 hours per pay period.
-Part-time employees will accrue sick leave on a pro-rated basis.
+Employees will accrue sick leave at the rate of 3.7 hours per pay period, and part-time employees will accrue sick leave on a pro-rated basis.

-Employees may use up to forty-eight (48) hours annually for the care of an immediate family member.
-"Family Member" is defined as parent, child (biological, adopted, foster, step, legal ward or a child to whom the employee stands in loco parentis), spouse, registered domestic partner, parent-in-law, sibling, grandchild or grandparent.
+Employees may use up to forty-eight (48) hours annually to care for an immediate family member.
+"Family Member" is defined as parent, child (biological, adopted, foster, step, legal ward, or a child to whom the employee stands in loco parentis), spouse, registered domestic partner, parent-in-law, sibling, grandchild, or grandparent.

-Upon retirement employees may convert unused sick leave towards CalPERS service credit.
+Upon retirement, employees may convert unused sick leave to CalPERS service credit.